mraghurao92/spring-custom-value-injector/README.md

 - `value`: (Required) The Spring Boot property placeholder expression that defines the property's value.
 - `expireDate`: (Optional) The expiration date of the property, if applicable.
 - `referencedBy`: (Optional) An array of strings indicating where and how the property is used within the application.
-- `referencedFrom`: (Optional) An array of strings indicating where the property is pulled from eg(Keyvault, K8's secrets.
+- `referencedFrom`: (Optional) An array of strings indicating where the property is pulled from (e.g., Keyvault, K8's secrets).
 - `description`: (Optional) A brief description or documentation for the property.

 Here's an example of how to use these attributes in the `@InjectValue` annotation: